 CNATCA embraces emerging technologies to facilitate better use of existing roadways as well as airspace.
 The Autonomous Friendly Corridor would be such a space, allowing someone to program an autonomous vehicle in Texas to deliver goods to Minot, North Dakota.
 Autonomous vehicles will make much better use of our current infrastructure.
-With the shortage of long haul drivers, safety concerns and scheduling issues, autonomous vehicles seem like a logical choice.
+With the shortage of long haul drivers, safety concerns, and scheduling issues, autonomous vehicles seem like a logical choice.
 Someday in the future, this will be commonplace.
-CNATCA wants to set the standard now and allow this technology to flourish in a way that can have a direct economic impact in our region.
+CNATCA wants to set the standard now and allow this technology to flourish in a way that will have a direct economic impact in our region.

 CNATCA will champion the states in the corridor to adopt regulation to allow this technology to be used and flourish.